Inspired Speaker Series welcomes two consulting giants at Hult’s London postgraduate campus

 A student perspective

-Selam Ibrahim, one of our Master of International Business students at the London campus said, “It was a great insight into consultancy.
+Selam Ibrahim, one of our Master’s in International Business students at the London campus said, “It was a great insight into consultancy.
 It was useful to see how careers and expertise overlaps within companies as I’m trying to find my niche.”
 Another MIB student, Pam Dinh, said of the event, “I found Phil easy to relate to, great to hear about his challenges and successes – great networking after the talk which is useful for more informal conversations.”

 *Video highlights from the event